ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### spec

 - The spec plugin was partly rewritten to better support specifications for arrays.
-This includes some breaking changes.
-  To find out more about take a look at the [README](../../src/plugins/spec/README.md).
+This includes some breaking changes concering the less used (and also less functional) parts of the plugin.
+To find out more about these changes take a look at the [README](../../src/plugins/spec/README.md).
 It now better reflects the actually implemented behaviour. _(Klemens Böswirth)_

 ### mINI